https://vegi1.org

 · And the fourth reason is that some of the farms spot the queen bee and clip their wings so they would not leave the hive; this guarantees that all bees will stay in one place.

-These are some main reasons I believe honey is a non-vegan food.
+These are some main reasons I came to the conclusion that honey is a non-vegan food.

-But as the science of nutrition expands, we figure that eating honey is not the only way to gain all of the ingredients that regular honey contains.
+But as the science of nutrition expands, we figure that eating honey is not the only way to gain all of the nutrients that regular honey contains.

 So in the next section, I wanted to tell you about the substances that can fill the void of honey in a vegan diet.

-And we must mention that the substances that honey has are essential for the body, but it is not the only way to consume these minerals and such you need.
+And we must mention that honey is not the only way to get these nutrients.

 Let’s move on.